pavloomelchenko/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [Amazon Storage Gateway](https://aws.amazon.com/storagegateway/)

-What's an Amazon Storage Gateway: AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
+Storage Gateway: AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.

 * File Gateway: For flat files, stored directly in S3.
 You can NFS Mount points
-* VOlume gateway (iSCSI): Block-based storage
+* Volume gateway (iSCSI): Block-based(ex. virtual HDD ) storage
-  * Store volume (you keep all your data on prem)
+  * Store volume (you keep all your data on prem and asynchronously backed up to S3)
-  * Cached Volumes (you keep only the most recent data on prem) Tape Gateway (VTL): Virtual tapes
+  * Cached Volumes (you keep only the most recent data on prem, but Entire Dataset on S3) Tape Gateway (VTL): Virtual tapes

 ### [Snowball](https://aws.amazon.com/snowball/)

 Import Export is still available and was the first version of snowball, you used to ship your drives to AWS

-Snowball is (an appliance) a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data into and out of the AWS Cloud
+Snowball is (an appliance) a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data INTO and OUT of the AWS Cloud

 Snowball edge: is a 100TB data transfer device with onboard storage-computer capabilities.
 It's like an AWS DC in a box